bpmn-io/element-templates/docs/LIFE_CYCLE.md

 }
 ```

+> [!TIP]
-> :information\_source: If you ship element templates to your users through files then you'd want to make sure that new versions of a template do not override old versions.
+> If you ship element templates to your users through files then you'd want to make sure that new versions of a template do not override old versions.
 A simple way to accomplish this is to organize templates in a single template per file fashion and encode the template version in the file name:
 >
 > ```plain
 > └── element-templates